-In a previous article, we talked about recognizing various end caps and making maximum use of them to increase sales and exposure.
+In a previous article, we talked about recognizing various end caps intelligence in retail companies and making maximum use of them to increase sales and exposure.
 This, however, is not the end of our analysis and dealings with the end caps and Business Intelligence in retail.

 Today we are tackling the following end cap questions:

 - From every hundred shoppers that pass-by our end cap, how many converted into a sale?

 - How many customers did this SKU impact during the promotional calendar taking into account end cap exposure and its original location?

 There are multiple reasons to seek this data, but the top three includes:

 - Measuring exposure of new products placed at the various end caps and see how well they have done.

 - Note how well customers react to the advertisement placed at those locations